ggiannarakis/ggiannarakis.github.io/_pages/about.md

 title: "Georgios Giannarakis"
 ---

-I work as a Data Scientist at the National Observatory of Athens.
+I work as a Data Scientist at HP.
 My background is in Applied Mathematics.
 I am interested in all things data science, with a special passion for experimentation, machine learning, and causal inference.